 In May 2018 the AILI applied to the the Indigenous Languages and Arts funding program through the commonwealth Department of Communications and Arts.
 The proposal outlined the following aim:

 “To encourage Indigenous language workers university-level studies in Indigenous languages and linguistics, 10 travel scholarships will be offered to students to attend a course provided through the Australian Indigenous Languages Institute.
 These events comprise undergraduate units of study delivered as summer and winter intensives in Indigenous languages and linguistics.”

 The success of this application means that the first 5 travel scholarship winners will attend the Summer School in Sydney in January 2019.
-A further 5 scholarships will be announced in 2019 for the Darwin intensive courses in July 2019, and the remaining funds supported 9 students to attend in Darwin in February 2020.
+Another 4 students were awarded scholarships for the Darwin intensive courses in July 2019, and the remaining funds supported 9 students to attend in Darwin in February 2020.
 There is no further funding currently available for this program.